 Julia Fuhr Mann was born in the South of Germany in 1987.
 She’s currently living in Munich as a filmmaker, curator and queer-feminist activist.

-Master studies in philosophy, literature and sociology at the CAU KIEL and LMU MÜNCHEN Universities with main focus on Greek ethics and modern ideas about morality and immorality.
+Master studies in philosophy, literature and sociology at CAU Kiel and LMU München Universities with main focus on Greek ethics, morality and aesthetics.

 Half of all film school students in Germany are female, but only ten percent of big-budget movies are made by women.
 In addition, the concept of genius still widely carries a male connotation.

-Julia Fuhr Mann also co-curates the program of BIMOVIE, a cult film festival screening underground and avantgarde films made by women* and dealing with female*-centric narratives .
+Julia Fuhr Mann is also curating the program of Bimovie, a feminist film festival screening underground and avantgarde films which are made by women or dealing with female-centric narratives.

 Since 2018 she works for the video editorial of Süddeutsche Zeitung, an established German newspaper.